 When you consume caffeine from coffee while breastfeeding, it can impact the iron content in your breast milk.
 Drinking three cups of coffee a day can reduce the iron levels in breast milk by about one-third, potentially leading to mild iron deficiency anemia in some infants.

-Monitoring your caffeine intake and its effects on breast milk composition is crucial to guarantee the health and well-being of your baby.
+monitoring your caffeine intake and its effects on breast milk composition is crucial to guarantee the health and well-being of your baby.

 Effects on Iron Content in Breast Milk